Academic Program Development

 Summary

 Whether proposing a new degree program or a new subprogram the development process should begin with a consultation in Academic Programs and Planning.
-Please contact the Program Development Coordinator, Angela Standifer, to schedule a meeting or to request further information.
+Please contact the Program Development Analyst, Angela Standifer, to schedule a meeting or to request further information.
 She can also provide relevant policies and templates for submitting a proposal in the correct form to the Chancellor's Office.

 Program Modifications